-Keep your child out of harm's way.
+Keep your toddler out of harm's way.

 Keeping dangerous areas out of reach

 Adorable and clumsy though they are, toddlers can be shockingly quick and curious when they want to be - so you'll need to block off access to stairs and any other areas of the house that contain hazards, such as the kitchen, bathroom, garage or fireplace.
 This is where safety gates and barriers can come in handy, keeping dangerous areas out of reach and keeping your child out of harm's way.